seven5/seven5/servertest.md

 These tests in `/tmp/book/go/src/nullblog/nullblog_test.go`  were intentionally kept simple to illustrate the general idea of testing the implementation of a resource separate from the network particulars.
 These tests can be run without the complexity of requiring a copy of the server to be running, a common problem with testing web-based back-ends.
 These tests also can be tested synchronously, independent of the particular, probably performance-critical, behavior that they would be subjected to in a production server.

 This short chapter should now also help clarify why the _library_ "nullblog" is separated from the _command_ "runnullblog" that creates a working server but whose implementation is entirely inside the library.
-The library/command split makes the library testing vastly simpler.
+The library/command split makes the library testing simpler.